MinikubeAddon/watchpod/README.md

    * Leave the tab used to mount open.
 Move back to the tab where minikube is running
 3. Run `kubectl apply -f https://raw.githubusercontent.com/MinikubeAddon/watchpod/master/watchpod.yaml`
 4. In same non-mount terminal tab, run `minikube service watchpod`
+   * Initial build here takes ~60 seconds.
+See "Terminal Output" tab to track progress
-5. The addon will now rebuild your application when a file in the mounted directory is changed
+5. The addon will now rebuild your application on the "Service View" tab when a file in the mounted directory is changed

 ## Use as Minikube Addon